kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

               return ostr;
            }
        };

        class Node; // Forward feference.

        class Node { // The tree node class.
          /*
-           Note: Since Node depends on both of tree23's template parameters Key and Value, it is safe
-           to make it a nested class.
-Hand it depended on only one template parameter, it would not be a nested class.
+           Note: Since Node depends on both of tree234's template parameters, on both Key and Value, we can make it a nested class.
+Had it depended on only one template parameter, it could not be a nested class.
           */
          private:
            friend class tree234<Key, Value>;